WyattBram/SeniorProjTesting/README.md

 # Video Analysis API

 This project implements a complete video analysis system with a REST API that processes video frames through a YOLO model for garbage detection.
+Results are automatically saved to Firebase Firestore for persistent storage and retrieval.

 ## Architecture